Abdulmalik420/ADLab/How-To-Basic-AD/SMTP.md

   - Integrated Windows Authentication: The Windows domain account name and password are used to authenticate.
 The account you enter transmits the e-mails.
   - TLS encryption: Similar to SSL, TLS secures the connection.
 Requires a valid SSL server certificate installed on this server.
 ![Setting3](https://github.com/Abdulmalik420/ADLab/blob/main/ADLabPics/Screenshot%202023-02-04%20171757.png)
-- What I did was creat another user that I would use for this and set up basic authentication.
+- What I did was create another user that I would use for this and set up basic authentication.